 Who We Are

 Abby practices primarily in the area of water law, including adjudication proceedings in the Montana Water Court, enforcement proceedings in Montana district courts, and transactional water right matters.
-Abby is also Certified Mediator with the Montana Mediation Association, offering mediation and conflict coaching services to water users, environmental and water user groups, or Montana's tribal governments who are in conflict as an alternative to litigation or in connection with potential settlement discussions for existing litigation.
+Abby is also listed a mediator with the Montana Mediation Association, offering mediation and conflict coaching services to water users, environmental and water user groups, or Montana's tribal governments who are in conflict as an alternative to litigation or in connection with potential settlement discussions for existing litigation.
 Abby is a certified conflict resolution facilitator as well, often partnering with other organizations to facilitate various community dialogues and stakeholder meetings.